lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 For each protocol there are an unique set of conditional documents and a set of authorized drugs.
 That is it.

 I was able to vinculate and organize all the data, with the exception of the conditional documents.
- ! [rejected]        HEAD -> main (non-fast-forward)
-error: failed to push some refs to 'github.com:lcsavb/lcsavb.github.io.git'
-hint: Updates were rejected because a pushed branch tip is behind its remote
-hint: counterpart.
-If you want to integrate the remote changes, use 'git pull'
-hint: before pushing again.
-hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 ### Getting the protocols